pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 - In practice, this decentralized proof can't be erased or modified by anyone.
 - It's anonymous, no one knows who you are or your data.

-This [page has a better explanation about what is Proof of Existence](http://www.newsbtc.com/proof-of-existence/) and some sites dedicated to it.
+This page has a [better explanation about what is proof of existence](http://www.newsbtc.com/proof-of-existence/) and some sites dedicated to it.

 Our application will have the following functionality: